 On behalf of all of the volunteer members of the All Sports Association, welcome to the 49th Annual All Sports Association Banquet!
 This event is the highlight of our year where we identify and honor the finest athletes from Northwest Florida.
 In addition to their athletic success, our award recipients exemplify characteristics that extend well beyond the field, court, or pool in which they compete.

-The All Sports Association is made up of dues-paying volunteers who contribute their time and talents toward our primary mission of supporting local, youth-oriented, non-profit organizations with an emphasis on sports-related programs.
+The All Sports Association is made up of dues-paying volunteers who contribute their time and talents toward our primary mission of supporting local youth-oriented, non-profit organizations with an emphasis on sports-related programs.
 There is no paid staff and all funds beyond expenses are used to further this mission.
-Through this banquet and other fundraising events, we help support numerous organizations.
-The four primary beneficiaries of All Sports Association events and activities are:
+We encourage you to take a minute and browse the All Sports Website to learn more about who we are and how you can assist our team.
+Through this banquet and other fundraising events throughout the year, All Sports is able to support numerous local non-profit organizations.

 All Sports Association